 It says, “Mr. and Mrs. Murphy, From a foxhole in France I wish you a very merry Xmas.
 Love, Walter.”

 My mother had no idea who this would have been.
 She was 15 in 1944.
 Our only fighting serviceman during that war from my mother’s side was her brother-in-law.
 By that Christmas he had been on many harrowing missions in action over North Africa and the Mediterranean.
 He was part of the first American unit to bomb Europe and took part in the Berlin Airlift after the war.
 Later, he commanded a squadron of KC-135 Stratotankers under the Strategic Air Command.
 His son fought with the 101st Airborne in the jungles of Viet Nam.

 My father was 16 in 1944.
 His youngest uncle was in the Submarine Service in the Pacific and told seriously harrowing stories at his brother’s funeral.
 My dad’s own service included air patrols as a navigator and radio man over the Arctic Circle during the 1950s.
 His colorblindness kept him from being a pilot.
 That’s him in the backseat of this F-89D Scorpion.

 He designed the blue fox insignia used by his squadron.
 After six years he was discharged, and went to law school thanks to the GI Bill.
 Some years later his favorite pilot went missing in action over North Viet Nam.

-Every time I go through this box I think about that.
-And I wonder what happened to Walter, and to all the Jimmies and Walters.
+Every time I go through this box on this day, I think about those who served, those who didn’t come back, and those who did come back forever changed.
+And I wonder what happened to Walter who wrote that Christmas card, and to all the Jimmies and Walters.